 3.Develop a document retention strategy early

 As companies grow rapidly, documents that are relevant to the company’s operations can land in different systems and inboxes.
-Your sales team might be storing their agreements in Dropbox, while your CTO may have Google Drive folders set up to house agreements with technology vendors.
+Your sales team might be storing their agreements on one filing platform, while your CTO may have folders set up to house agreements with technology vendors on a completely different system.
 Even worse, many of the company’s equity financing documents can be stored by the law firm in their document management system (that’s not even accessible to the company).

 Develop a plan for where all your important documents should live.
 It’s easy and will pay huge dividends down the road.
 In the beginning, your company won’t have a lot of documents, but that quickly changes as you sell and develop products, new team members join, and investors back your company.
 You’ll have great visibility into, and comfort in, your documents if you make a plan for managing them before things get out of hand.